Women in Sierra Leone: 1990 - 2002

+Gendered violence was a widespread tactic by the perpetuators of war.
 A report by the Truth and Reconciliation Commission stated that thousands of women and girls were abducted from their homes and suffered physical-, sexual- and psychological abuse, including rape and forced pregnancy.
 Many of them were subject to servitude, slavery and forced cannibalism while others were drugged, tortured and murdered.
 Sierra Leonean women and girls who endured forced pregnancies and gave birth to children by their abusers faced severe social consequences, including social isolation.